-Wesley Kerr is a recent M.D.-Ph.D. graduate in Biomathematics at UCLA who also partakes in running ultra marathon distances.
+Wesley Kerr is a recent M.D.-Ph.D. graduate in biomathematics at UCLA who also partakes in running ultramarathon distances.
 Like Rea, Wesley also competed at the 2017 World’s Toughest Mudder race.
-Wesley competed in the two person team category and earned a 2nd place finish with 80 miles completed.
-Wesley is known in the obstacle racing world as “Dr. Red Tights”.
+Wesley competed in the two person team category and earned a second place finish with 80 miles completed.
+Wesley is known in the obstacle racing world as “Dr. Red Tights.”

 Scott Cooper juggles Ph.D. studies and training for an Ironman Triathlon.
-A triathlon consists of three disciplines, swimming, cycling, and running.
+A triathlon consists of three disciplines, swimming, cycling and running.
 Scott is a Ph.D. student in chemical engineering at McGill University in Montreal, Canada.
-At the 2017 Ironman World Championships Scott finished the 140.6 mile course on the podium in 3rd place in the 25-29 year old age group in 9 hours and seven minutes.
+At the 2017 Ironman World Championships Scott finished the 140.6 mile course on the podium in third place in the 25-29 year old age group in nine hours and seven minutes.